brunorigal/autograd-minimize/README.md

 You can also set bounds (only for the methods: L-BFGS-B, TNC, SLSQP, Powell, and trust-constr):

-If the bounds is a tuple, the same bound is applied to all variables:
+If bounds is a tuple, the same bound is applied to all variables:

 ```
 res = minimize(mat_fac, x0, bounds=(None, 0))